isomerpages/sp-dndas/_contact-us/FAQs.md

 book your accommodation at Park Avenue Rochester - just a 5min drive or 15min walk away from conference venue.
 Simply enter the code <strong>DNDA 2025</strong> in the promo code field to enjoy the special rate.</p>
+<p>*Subject to room availability upon reservation via the booking URL and
+promo code</p>
 </div>
 </details>
 </div>